deloresmincarelli/Portfolio/README.md

 ## Project : Generating Synthetic Data
 Wait ..
 I thought we were in the age of "big data"... why do we want to synthetically create more?
-<br> Synthetic data is useful to complement existing data for "edge" cases, amplifying minority data, or even a way to circumvent using sensitive & protected information.
+<br> Synthetic data is useful to complement existing data for "edge" cases, amplifying minority data, or even a way to circumvent using sensitive & protected information (like medical patient information).
+Further, getting "real" data can be expensive especially in cases where you need to ruin what you are studying so you can get data before failure.
 <br> In this example, I used the Synthetic Data Vault (SDV), which is a Python library designed to be a one-stop shop for creating tabular synthetic data.
 The SDV offers multiple machine learning models -- ranging from classical statistical methods (Copulas) to deep learning methods (GANs).
 It can generate data for single tables, multiple connected tables or sequential tables.